canonical/k8s-snap/docs/src/charm/howto/upgrade-minor.md

 ## Before you begin

 As with all upgrades, there is a possibility that there may be unforeseen difficulties.
-It is highly recommended that you make a backup of any important data, including any running workloads.
+It is highly recommended to make a backup of any important data, including any running workloads.
 For more details on creating backups, see the separate [docs on backups][backup-restore].

-You should also make sure:
+Verify that:

 * The machine from which you will perform the backup has sufficient internet access to retrieve updated software
 * Your cluster is running normally
 * Your Juju client and controller/models are running the same, stable version of Juju (see the [Juju docs][juju-docs])
-* You read the [Upgrade notes][upgrade-notes] to see if any caveats apply to the versions you are upgrading to/from
 * You read the [Upstream release notes][upstream-notes] for details of Kubernetes deprecation notices and API changes that may impact your workloads